woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 8.6.0 - xxxx-xx-xx =
-* Tweak - Improves the wording of the invalid Stripe keys error, instructing merchants to click the "Configure connection" button instead of manually setting the keys.
+* Tweak - Improves the wording of the invalid Stripe keys errors, instructing merchants to click the "Configure connection" button instead of manually setting the keys.
 * Add - Includes a new promotional surface to encourage merchants to re-connect their Stripe account using the new flow.
 * Add - Added filter to enable updating Level 3 data based on order data.
 * Add - Replace account key sharing and replace it with an OAuth connect flow allowing users to connect their Stripe account automatically without the need to find keys.